gspurthi/ibm-kms-migration-client/Instructions.md

 To ensure that your apps continue to work with the new changes, perform a regression test on your associated applications to complete the migration process.

-After your migration and testing is complete, please notify the Key Protect team by sending an email to mosbaugh@us.ibm.com.
+After your migration and testing is complete, please notify the Key Protect team by sending an email to Terry Mosbaugh at mosbaugh@us.ibm.com.

 ## Getting help

 If you encounter a problem during a migration or in the regression tests of your applications, you can reach out to the IBM Key Protect team for help.
-Connect with the Key Protect development team by sending an e-mail to mosbaugh@us.ibm.com.
+Connect with the Key Protect development team by sending an e-mail to Terry Mosbaugh at mosbaugh@us.ibm.com.

 To find out more about the latest Key Protect service features, check out the [Key Protect service documentation](https://console.bluemix.net/docs/services/key-protect/index.html).